ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/events/webinars/container-native-log-processing-with-ballerina-and-humio.md

       <span class="cPresenterName">PJ Hagerty</span>
       <!-- <span class="cPresenterTitle">Vice President - Cloud, WSO2</span> -->

         <p>Developer, writer, speaker, musician, and Community Advocate, PJ is the founder of DevRelate.io and Developer Advocate for Humio.com.
 He is known to travel the world speaking about programming and the way people think and interact.
-He is also known for wearing hats.
+He is also known for wearing hats.</p>
 </td>
     </tr>
 </table>